Chepubelja/readme_test/README.md

 - [Statistic.ipynb](#Statisticipynb) - for calculating statisics of counties.

 ### calculate_acreage.py
-> Sub-module for generating various vegetation, soil and water indices by appling linear and non-linear manipulations on satellite bands.
+> Sub-module for calculating acreage of fields for different probability thresholds using confidence masks.

 This file provides 2 functions:
 - ___calculate_acreage()___ - for calculating acreage for the mask with the given threshold.